Abdulkhadir63/Adventureworks-Data-Lakehouse-Pipeline/README.md

 I built this project to understand how a modern batch data pipeline works in a real-world environment.
 Instead of learning each tool separately, I wanted to connect everything together—from data ingestion to reporting.

-The project starts by extracting data from AdventureWorks platform and convert them into csv and load them into S3 and second fase was reading raw AdventureWorks data from AWS S3.
+The project starts by extracting data from the AdventureWorks platform, converting it into CSV files, and loading them into AWS S3.
+The second phase involves reading raw AdventureWorks data from S3.
 Apache Airflow orchestrates the pipeline, Databricks processes the data using PySpark, Delta Lake stores each Medallion layer, and the final Gold tables are used to build Power BI dashboards.

 While building this project, my goal wasn't just to make the pipeline work.
 I wanted to learn how different components work together, how data flows through each layer, and how Data Engineers design reliable and maintainable pipelines.